kovidgoyal/calibre/manual/drm.rst

-.. _dmr:
+.. _drm:

 Digital Rights Management (DRM)
 ===============================================

-Digital rights management (DRM) is a generic term for access control technologies that can be used by hardware manufacturers, publishers, copyright holders and individuals to try to impose limitations on the usage of digital content and devices.
+Digital Rights Management (DRM) is a generic term for access control technologies that can be used by hardware manufacturers, publishers, copyright holders and individuals to try to impose limitations on the usage of digital content and devices.
 It is also, sometimes, disparagingly described as Digital